 Becoming an employer means that you have various responsibilities.
 This is the case whether you employ someone on a full time, part time or casual basis.

-First things first though: it is important to be sure that the personal assistant (PA) you are taking on is definitely your employee, rather than self-employed.
+First things first though: it is important to be sure that the PA you are taking on is definitely your employee, rather than self-employed.
 See our tax employment status section for help on how to decide whether your PA is employed or self-employed.

-As an employer, one of the main things you may need to do is register with HMRC so that a Pay As You Earn (PAYE) system can be set up.
-The main purpose of the PAYE system is for employers to account for and collect tax and National Insurance from their employees’ wages and this is done by running a payroll.
+As an employer, one of the main things you may need to do is register with HMRC so that a PAYE system can be set up.
+The main purpose of the PAYE system is for employers to collect tax and National Insurance (NIC) from their employees’ wages on behalf of HMRC and this is done as part of running a 'payroll'.

 For information on the areas of employment law you will need to think about if you are an employer, see our employment law section.

 ‘Payroll’ refers to everything to do with the payment of employees.
-This includes calculating wages but also paying employment taxes to HMRC.
+This includes calculating wages but also paying any tax and NIC due on those wages to HMRC.

 The following are some of the main payroll tasks that you may need to carry out.
 You can click on the links to find out more.

 - Collect information about your new employee, e.g. National Insurance number, tax code.